 Luka Modric is perhaps the best midfielder in the world right now.

-The diminutive passmaster put on an exhibition in the most recent Champions League final to help Real Madrid to their third European crown in four years.
+The diminutive passmaster put on an exhibition in the most recent Champions League final and has carried on his sparkling form by inspiring Croatia to the World Cup semi-finals.

 As one of Croatia’s most successful exports, he should be a national hero.

 This ominous message echoes many Croatian citizens’ opinions after Modric retracted his original testimony in one of the country’s biggest corruption legal cases.

 Former Dinamo Zagreb chief Zdravko Mamic is on trial for embezzlement and tax fraud, among other things.

 The 58-year-old is accused of illegally pocketing a chunk of Modric’s transfer fee when he left Dinamo for Spurs in 2008.